About the Journal

 Peer Review Process

-Asian Political Science Review (APSR) is committed to maintaining the highest standards of academic rigor through a rigorous and transparent open peer review process.
-All submitted manuscripts undergo review by at least three suitably qualified experts in the relevant field.
+Asian Political Science Review (APSR) is committed to upholding the highest standards of academic rigor through a transparent, open peer-review process.
+All submitted manuscripts undergo review by at least two suitably qualified experts in the relevant field.
 The review process is open, fostering constructive dialogue between authors and reviewers.
-Final publication decisions are made by the editors based on the thoroughness and quality of the reviews, ensuring that only the most impactful and scientifically sound research is published.

 Languages